ACMILabs/playlist-label/README.md

 Playlist label
 ==============

-A playlist label prototype running on a Raspberry Pi connected to a 12.3" screen.
+A playlist label running on a Raspberry Pi connected to a 12.3" screen.

 ## Features

 * Downloads playlist data (including labels data) from an API endpoint
 * Subscribes to playback status originating from a [media player](https://github.com/ACMILabs/media-player), via a message broker
 * Displays applicable label in response to playback status using a fullscreen Chromium window.
 * When combined with a Lens reader, receives tap data from a Lens reader and attaches the appropriate label metadata, before forwarding a `POST /taps/` message to a central API
 * Can display in portrait or landscape

 ## Hardware

 The label should play on any HDMI-connected screen, and some GPIO-connected screens.
 We use a Crystal Display CDS123WU01 12.3" 8:3 display.

 A single Raspberry Pi can run both a Lens Reader and a Playlist Label screen.
 The hardware list may also include